 Before I moved to Des Moines, I had never been to a state fair before.
 Sure, I grew up just one state east in Illinois, but we lived close enough to the city that agricultural contests and friends in 4-H were never part of my reality.
 Then I relocated to Iowa and was introduced to the Iowa State Fair.

-Naturally in my years visiting the fair I’ve collected quite the list of must-eat foods, must-see attractions and hidden gems within the fairgrounds.
+Naturally, in my years visiting the Iowa State Fair I’ve collected quite the list of must-eat foods, must-see attractions and hidden gems within the fairgrounds.
 If you’re a beginner (and, let’s be honest, even if you’re not), the fair can be overwhelming.

-Iowa State Fair Staples
+Things to Do at the Iowa State Fair

 Behold the Butter Cow

 While a real cow may weigh upward of 1,000 pounds, the Butter Cow’s wood, metal, wire, and steel mesh frame is topped with about 600 pounds of low moisture, pure cream Iowa butter.

 Gush Over the Baby Animals

-As someone who didn’t grow up on a farm or really near agriculture at all, I don’t have a huge interest in the fair’s various animal barns or 4H showings.
+As someone who didn’t grow up on a farm or really near agriculture at all, I don’t have a huge interest in the fair’s various animal barns or 4-H showings.
 But put me in a room with dozens of different baby animals and I’m in heaven.

 Find Artistic Inspiration

-You might be surprised to learn that the state fair has an artistic component, but one of my favorite places to spend time at the Iowa State Fair is the photography exhibition.
+You might be surprised to learn that the state fair has an artistic component, but one of my favorite places to spend time is the annual photography exhibition.
 I’m also mildly obsessed with the miniatures displays located just down the hall.

 What to Eat at the Iowa State Fair

-If there’s another thing the Iowa State Fair is known for, it’s any and every type of food on a stick.
+If there’s another thing the Iowa State Fair is known for it’s any and every type of food on a stick.
 While it’s no longer available, there was even deep fried butter on a stick a few years ago.

 Bauder’s Peppermint Ice Cream Bar